Darshan-Baligeri/house_price_prediction_fs/Readme.md

 ## Project Structure

-The project follows a clean and organized structure, making it easy to navigate and extend:
+The project follows a clean and organized structure, making it easy to navigate and extend.

 ```
 your_project/